 As you prepare to make the switch, bear in mind that the overall costs of a mobile responsive site will be low.
 Sure, the initial start-up will be high, especially in cases you need to hire professionals, but it will pay for itself eventually.

 The good thing is that most web app developers are adept with the technology and can do it for you fast.
 Also, owing to the importance of responsive e-commerce sites, many e-commerce platforms have been created to offer the functionalities needed to create responsive sites.
-Some of these platforms include Shopify which also sports a domain search feature.
-This site helps in the creation of an attractive business site from the domain down to the navigation and content.
+Among these platforms are Bigcommerce and Shopify which also sports a domain search feature.
+These sites help in the creation of an attractive business site from the domain down to the navigation and content.

 5. Responsive Web design is important